flamisz/flamisz.github.io/_posts/2017-04-06-laravel-echo-dusk-vuejs.markdown

 * Comment page for admin to seeset spamdelete comments (v2)

 ## Round two: database

 **Design**

 Maybe it’s a little bit “old school” but I like design the database on paper in the beginning.
-I know maybe (sure) it will change later, but when I design the database I design the whole system in my head.
+I know, maybe (sure) it will change later, but when I design the database I design the whole system in my head.
 And I like seeing the database, table names, field names, not just in the migration files.

 For the users I use the Laravel built in user migrations with a little modification because I need admin user.